 In 2006, I gave birth to a beautiful girl.
-I knew before she was even conceived that she was going to join our family, and be unique.
+I knew before she was even conceived that she was going to join our family and be unique.
 My deceased Italian Nonno had visited in me in a dream, and told me I was going to have a “special ” girl.
-I could tell by his tone and bittersweet smile, that he was trying to warn me that it would be a mixed blessing.
-Upon waking up from this dream, I was left with a feeling that this was pre-destined, and my soul purpose was directly tied-in with the arrival of this baby.
+I could tell by his tone and bittersweet smile that it would be a mixed blessing.
+Upon waking up from this dream, I was left with a feeling that this was pre-destined.
+My soul purpose was directly tied-in with the arrival of this baby.

 On March 28th, 2006, my daughter with special needs came into this world with the greatest peace I have ever witnessed.
 Her arrival was written in the stars, and now the time had come for my soul to take on a new purpose for this lifetime.
 I felt gratitude about having a degree in Occupational Therapy, as I felt confident in knowing how to address my daughter’s needs.
 There were no coincidences!
 I found strength in my strong spiritual beliefs.

 I would be lying through my teeth if I were to say that I did not experience bouts of extreme sorrow.
 At various stages of my daughter’s development, I felt overwhelmed by the huge sense of life long responsibility for this precious being.

-I felt a terrifying lack of control to assure her with a positive outcome.
-Loneliness also crept-in despite being surrounded by people, as I often felt alone in what I was living.
-I quickly came to realize that my happiness could not be directly dependent on how well my daughter was doing.
-I needed to look outside of myself for help in how to cope with a situation I could not change, and would be present for my daughter’s life.
+I also felt a terrifying lack of control to assure her with a positive outcome.
+Loneliness soon crept-in despite being surrounded by people, as I often felt alone in what I was living.
+I quickly came to realize that my happiness could not be directly dependent on how well my daughter was doing in her development.
+I needed to look outside of myself for help in how to cope with a situation I could not change.
+Her issues were for life.